 I knew about bicep curls and shoulder presses….

 You can get a full-body workout using dumbbells.

 These wonderful little (sometimes big) hand-held weights are just waiting for you to get creative.

 Aside from your arms, you can work your legs, glutes, abs, shoulders, and back and you can work them well.

 Getting creative with a set of dumbells can involve placement, but you also have a fantastic opportunity to identify and address asymmetry within the body.

 Dumbells can help you find out if one side of the body is performing better than the other.
-Pay attention to exercises where you lift, press, or pull both dumbbells and look out for differences in each side of the body.
+Pay attention to exercises where you lift, press, or pull both dumbbells and also look out for differences in each side of the body.
 Does one side struggle more or work at a slower speed?